seafloor-geodesy/gnatss/docs/config_yaml.md

 sections are required depending on your processing needs.
-In general, GNATSS operates in two modes, a posfilter mode which performs pre-processing on wave glider data to generate input required for array positioning, and a solver mode that perms the array positioning using the data computed by the posfilter.
+In general, GNATSS operates in two modes, a posfilter mode which performs pre-processing on wave glider data to generate input required for array positioning, and a solver mode that performs the array positioning using the data computed by the posfilter.
 These modes are defined separately in the config file.
 It is possible to run only one of these two modes at a time, or to run both in sequence, so it is optional to include their information in the config file.

 At a high level, the sections of the configuration file are:

 - Metadata _(required)_: Information about the array
-- Main Input files _(required for posfilter)_: Travel time files
 - Posfilter configuration _(optional)_: Pre-processing configuration
 - Solver _(optional)_: Array positioning configuration
 - Output configuration _(required)_: Destination for output files